hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhooks-with-bitcoin.md

 ---
-title: Use Chainhook with Bitcoin
+title: Use Chainhooks with Bitcoin
 ---

 The following guide helps you define predicates to use Chainhook with Bitcoin.
 The predicates are specified based on `if-this`, `then-that` constructs.